php-tui/cassowary/README.md

 var_dump($changes->getValue($y2));  // 3
 ```

-Note that `$changes` only contains values that have changed.
+> Note that `$changes` only contains values that have changed and by default variables start at 0.0.
+This API is more relevant for when variables can be updated.

 How does it work?
 -----------------